Best OBS Studio Settings for Live Streaming [2024 Update]

 OBS Studio is a community-developed, open-source live streaming encoding software application.

 OBS stands for Open Broadcaster Software, and it’s an invaluable resource for anyone looking to maintain exceptional video recording quality in the content they create.
-For broadcasters and content creators, regardless of their experience level in video-making, OBS studio is easy to use for multi-platform full screen recording, casting and streaming.
-The only investment required is the time to learn optimal OBS studio settings for streaming and video recording.
+For broadcasters and content creators, regardless of their experience level in video-making, multi-platform streaming with OBS is easy to use for full-screen recording, casting, and streaming.
+The only investment required is the time to learn optimal OBS studio settings for live streaming and video recording.

 OBS Studio is a free, open-source RTMP-enabled encoder software perfect for new and experienced broadcasters.
 This open-source live streaming software allows users to capture and stream live video from any Mac, Windows, or Linux computer.

 RTMP stands for “Real-Time Messaging Protocol,” and it is part of the technology that makes live streaming possible.
-RTMP’s primary role is to deliver content from an encoder to an online video host.
+An RTMP streaming platform’s primary role is to deliver content from an encoder to an online video host.
 This RTMP function is referred to as “ RTMP ingest.”
-For OBS, the RTMP protocol bridges the gap between its encoding and streaming functions.
+The RTMP protocol bridges the gap between its encoding and streaming functions for OBS.

 As we mentioned, professional live streaming requires either a software or hardware encoder.
 This equipment works to encode a live video feed into the correct format for streaming through your online video platform (OVP).